Home Healthy Aging Why Everything Can Taste Salty

 The Senior Who Taught Her Doctors

 One example of this is an 85-year-old woman who had glaucoma and had fallen down steps in her home.
 She broke her neck, wrists, and had brain hemorrhages.
 The doctors found she was on Cosopt eye drops nightly.
-These gave her distorted taste perception in her mouth and to deal with the taste, she began drinking 2 glasses of water nightly.
+These gave her distorted taste perception in her mouth and to deal with the taste, she began drinking two glasses of water nightly.
 On the night of her fall, she had gotten up to urinate and by mistake, walked into the stairwell.

 Medications That Cause Taste Aberrations